corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics.md

 such as the flow worker or the MGM worker.
 The flow persistence requests metrics presented in this section measure:

 * The time taken to handle the flow persistence requests.
-* The time the flow persistence requests remained on Kafka from the moment they were added by flows until they were received by the database worker (Kafka lag).
+* The time the flow persistence requests remained on Kafka, from the moment they were added by flows until they were received by the database worker (Kafka lag).

 Additionally, there are background processes occurring within the database worker, namely the reconciliations.
 The